aaevan/asyncio_text_game/README.md

 Start game by running "python async_game.py" inside the cloned directory.

-WASD to move, IJKL to look. x to examine.
+WASD to move, IJKL to look.

 Press ? for help.

 See handle_input function for full list of testing commands.

-See map_init for layout of rooms and misc. world features.
+See map_init for layout of rooms and world generation.

 ![](circle_of_darkness.gif)